hashicorp/vault-service-broker/README.md

 ```

 With a service instance in place, you are ready to bind an app.
 Suppose we have
 an app called 'my-app'.
-An example of my-app can be found at
+An example of my-app can be found in the `example` directory
-https://github.com/tyrannosaurus-becks/cf-sample-app-go, along with instructions on how to deploy it.
+along with instructions on how to deploy it.

 ```shell
 $ cf bind-service my-app my-vault